1XWebbyX1/electric-drums-pwa/README.md

 You will then be able to access it at localhost:3000

-For production to optimized folder run :
+For production to optimized build folder run :
 ```
 $ npm run build
 ```